cube-js/cube/docs/content/Schema/Reference/schema-execution-environment.md

 using the `asyncModule()`.
 For more information, consult the [Dynamic Schema Creation][ref-dynamic-schemas] page.

-[ref-dynamic-schemas]: /schema/dynamic-schema-creation

 ## Context symbols transpile

-Cube.js uses custom transpiler to optimize boilerplate code around referencing cubes and cube members.
+Cube.js uses a custom transpiler to optimize boilerplate code around referencing cubes and cube members.
 There are reserved property names inside `cube` definition that undergo reference resolve transpiling process: